TL;DR

 Join a Industry Association

-In Australia, art therapists can register with the Australian, New Zealand and Asian Creative Arts Therapies Association (ANZACATA) or other relevant accreditation bodies such as Holistic Therapists Australia (HTA).
+In Australia, art therapists can register with the International Institute of Complementary Therapists (IICT) or other relevant accreditation bodies such as Holistic Therapists Australia (HTA).
 Our courses are recognised by all these industry bodies.

 Continue Professional Development